 4. Therapeutic Applications

-VR can also be used for cognitive behavior therapy for PTSD, for example.
-“One use case we pitched to a hospital once was the idea of reducing the anxiety of a visit by providing a tour of the hospital from the patient’s home first,” Todd says.
+Another use of VR is cognitive behavior therapy for PTSD: “One use case we pitched to a hospital once was the idea of reducing the anxiety of a visit by providing a tour of the hospital from the patient’s home first,” Todd says.
 One example of such a tour would be a pregnant woman who hasn’t visited the hospital being shown in VR what will happen when it’s time for delivery, what equipment they use and for what.